What is Learning Design and Technology?

 - Identify and solve problems/opportunities in the workplace, health care, schools, government and non-government settings

-- Align learning and performance programs to organizational goals
+- Align learning to desired performance outcomes

 - Design innovative solutions